 - How your performance compares to similar restaurants in your market

-If you're doing $8,000/month through DoorDash, you have real leverage.
+If you're doing meaningful monthly volume through DoorDash, you have real leverage.
 DoorDash wants to keep that revenue.
 Use that.

 Tip 2: Optimize Your Menu for DoorDash Profitability